 Monitoring System (Webmiles), Project Review and Internal Monitoring

-PMC is integrated enterprise-wide collaborative system to facilitate
+PMC is an integrated enterprise-wide collaborative system to facilitate

 consolidation of project related issues and their resolution.
 Features

-and retrieval facility and conference facility are extensively
+and retrieval facility and video conference facility are extensively

-utilized for project tracking, issues resolutions and management intervention.
+utilized for project tracking, issues resolutions and management

-It has helped in providing effective coordination
+interventions.
+PMC has helped in providing effective coordination

-between the agencies and has provided enhanced/ effi cient monitoring of the projects
+between the agencies and has provided enhanced/ efficient monitoring of

 7.5 Capacity addition through Subsidiaries and Joint Ventures (JVs)